Online Maximum Matching with Recourse: Introduction

-The limited departure setting can also model some natural applications related to resource allocation.
-For instance, consider a bipartite graph representing compatibility between tasks and workers, and that we seek to maximize the number of tasks assigned to workers.
-The compatibility of tasks and worker skills can change over time.
-Then the limited departure model stipulates that if worker $w$ remains assigned to task $t$ by the online algorithm, then $w$ does not lose his qualification for $t$, in the sense that the worker has a continual occupation with the said task and maintains the required skills for the task.
-However, once the online algorithm decides to remove worker $w$ from task $t$ (i.e., the online algorithm provisionally rejects edge $(w,t)$), then the worker might lose his qualification for the task over time.
+Last, the edge arrival/departure model can capture the dynamic situation in which the compatibility of tasks and worker skills can change over time.
+Under the full departure model, there are no constraints on such changes.
+In contrast, the limited departure model stipulates that if worker $w$ remains assigned to task $t$ by the online algorithm, then $w$ does not lose his qualification for $t$, in the sense that the worker has a continual occupation with the said task and maintains the required skills for the task.
+However, once the online algorithm decides to remove worker $w$ from task $t$ (i.e., the online algorithm provisionally rejects edge $(w,t)$), then the worker might lose its qualification for the task over time.